Stalled in Transition - The "638 Contract" Navajo Nation Government

 The result is a system so administratively complex that it has become a barrier to pursuing Title IV’s operational efficiencies.
 What was meant to be a transitional bridge to self-governance has instead created a state of dependency and dysfunction—one that now actively blocks the very sovereignty it was supposed to enable.

 638 funds must be spent within the fiscal year.
 They cannot be reallocated, invested, or carried forward.
+This severely limits the tribe in terms of flexibility, growth, and creating community-based funds that might one day leave 638 contracting, and excavation-based royalty dependencies, behind.

 638 contracts were designed as a short-term bridge to Title IV Self-Governance Compacts.
 Tribes that pass three consecutive years of clean audits may pursue compacting, which offers greater sovereignty.
 Yet the Navajo Nation has been stuck in the 638 system for nearly 50 years.